aminophen/plautopatch/README.md

     compatibility with plext.sty in pLaTeX.
 - plsiunitx.sty:
     Patch for siunitx.sty (by Joseph Wright) to fix conflict with plarray.sty (platex-tools).
+- plcollcell.sty:
+    Patch for collcell.sty (by Martin Scharrer) to fix conflict with plarray.sty (platex-tools).
 - pxtextpos.sty:
     Patch for textpos.sty (by Norman Gray) to support